 In the shipping industry, companies are required to publish comprehensive reports on their performance in terms of sustainability, social responsibility, and governance.
 This reporting is known as ESG reporting (Environmental, Social, and Governance).
 Creating these reports is crucial for promoting transparency regarding sustainability and for complying with regulations such as the Corporate Sustainability Reporting Directive (CSRD), which came into effect on January 5, 2023.
 This directive gradually introduces the obligation for ESG reporting.
-Discover the ESG reporting platform from our partner Metizoft, specially developed for the shipping industry.
+Discover our partner’s ESG reporting platform, specially developed for the shipping industry.
 This application simplifies ESG reporting and automatically collects essential data on the direct greenhouse gas emissions from your shipping facilities (Scope 1), indirect emissions from your energy usage (Scope 2), and emissions throughout your value chain (Scope 3).

-Discover the ESG reporting platform from our partner Metizoft, specifically developed for the shipping industry.
+Discover our partner’s ESG reporting platform, specifically developed for the shipping industry.

 By collecting data, support can be provided in preparing comprehensive ESG reporting.
 The data collection module provides automatic access to data from your ship, such as CO2 emissions, distances traveled, and travel time.
 It can also gather information from other company components, such as buildings and company vehicles.
 Furthermore, data can be obtained from other links within your value chain, such as power plants that supply energy to your company, and business and commuting trips of your staff.